 Santorini in October 2026: Crowds, Weather & Why It’s the Best Kept Secret

-October is Santorini’s shoulder season — and for travellers who know what they’re doing, it’s a revelation.
-The summer crowds are gone, the island exhales, prices fall to their most reasonable of the year, and the light turns into something a photographer would travel thousands of kilometres for.
+October is Santorini’s shoulder season — and for travellers who actually know what they’re doing, it’s a revelation.
+The summer crowds evaporate, the island finally exhales, prices drop to their most reasonable point all year, and the light turns into something a photographer would genuinely fly thousands of kilometres for.
 The sea is still swimmable.
 The wineries are celebrating post-harvest.
-And Oia finally belongs to those who are actually there.
+And Oia finally belongs to the people who are actually there.

 Santorini October Weather

-October brings a noticeable shift from summer but remains genuinely pleasant.
-Early October feels like a late-summer day anywhere in Europe — 22–25°C, sunny, with a light breeze off the caldera.
-By late October, temperatures cool to 18–22°C and the first chance of rain appears, though rainfall in October averages just 25–30mm — still very manageable.
+October brings a noticeable shift from summer but stays genuinely pleasant.
+Early October feels like a good late-summer day anywhere in southern Europe — 22–25°C, sunny, with a light breeze drifting off the caldera.
+By late October, temperatures cool to 18–22°C and the first real chance of rain appears, though October’s average rainfall is only 25–30mm.
+Manageable, in other words.

-The sea temperature holds at a remarkable 22–23°C through mid-October, dropping gradually to 21°C by month’s end.
-Swimming is absolutely viable for the first three weeks; hardy swimmers will happily go in all month.
-Evenings turn cooler than September, making a jacket or light layer essential after sundown.
+Sea temperature holds at a solid 22–23°C through mid-October, easing down to about 21°C by month’s end.
+Swimming is absolutely viable for the first three weeks, and if you’re the hardy type, you’ll happily go in all month.
+Evenings do turn cooler than September — noticeably so after sundown — so pack a jacket.
+You’ll use it.

 | Week | Daytime Temp | Sea Temp | Crowds |